MosheBerman/ABookOnC/README.md

 January 6, 2015 (Day 2)
 ---
 **13 pages, 45 minutes** I covered only half of my goal today because I started at midnight.
 Tomorrow I have to do 45 pages to stay on track.
 Tonight covered: functions, strings, and arrays.
 Bubble sort, and  getchar and putchar made cameos.
 Up next are pointers and file I/O.

+January 9, 2015 (Day 3)
+---

+**35 pages, 2 hours** I've fallen behind, but if I do 35 pages daily, I'll finish on time.

+Tonight took longer than usual because I finally configured vim with a .vimrc, and got a little distracted.
+(For some reason my Mac is using GCC 4.2.1 instead of LLVM.)
+I did end up annotating my textbook and practicing a bit though.
+I covered pointers (variable vs. constant) basic file I/O, a little bit of light reading on file system considerations.

+The conversation in this book about lexical elements and tokens was fascinating.
+Some of the material looked like it came straight out of my Theory of Computation class from last semester.